The-Marcy-Lab-School/intro-to-fetch-lab/README.md

 ## Feature 2: DOG CEO API

 Somewhere on your webpage, you should make a button with the words `Show me a dog!` and a `div` with an `id` of `dog-picture`.
 When the user clicks on the button, it will display a picture of a random dog inside your `#dog-picture` div.
 The dog picture should be exactly `300px` wide.
 Use the [DOG CEO API](https://dog.ceo/dog-api/documentation/).
-Read through the documentation to figure out what URL you will need to make your request to.
+Read through the documentation to figure out what URL you will need to make your `fetch` request to.
 If the user clicks the button again, the dog picture should change to another random dog picture.

 ![feature 2](./assets/feature2.gif)